wddlz/fss16iad/code/2/README.md

-# fss16iad, Team C, Code 2
+# fss16iad, Team C, Code 2 (answers in each folder)
 ## Active Shooter Exercise.

 - Watch the video